Les Viles in the Val Badia are the most ancient settlements in this area - they are still preserved in their original state.

 Despite careful control we cannot guarantee the correctness of the provided data.

-circular path freely accessible, the buildings are not accessible
+circular path freely accessible, buildings visible only from the outside